as

 Control how to deal with multiplication overflow and division by

-tion (and only work for Instruction Set Architecture level 2 and
+exception (and only work for Instruction Set Architecture level 2

 See the info pages for documentation of the MMIX-specific options.